You’ve probably heard of terms such as GDPR, and you’re most likely wondering how you should be managing data security.

 What you have to do: 5 Steps

-Here’s what you have to do to comply with regulations on data protection for small business:
+Here’s the 5 things you need to do to make sure you’re managing data security and complying with regulations on data protection for small business:

 - Make a list of all the personal data your business holds or is likely to come into contact with